-Ratio: a relationship between two numbers, expressed as the quotient with the same unit in the denominator and the numerator.
+Ratio: a relationship between two numbers, expressed as a quotient with the same unit in the denominator and the numerator.
 There are three ways to write a ratio.

-The ratio of a and b is: a to b or a: b or $\frac{a}{b}$
+The ratio of a and b is: a to b or a:b